“Wake up early enough and you will get to see the sun dance while it rises”-South African tale told to young children on the eve of Christmas

 - Add chicken broth and peanut butter and cook, stirring to blend and dissolve peanut butter, about 3 minutes.
 Bring to boil over high heat and add kale, then reduce heat to medium-low and cook 5 minutes.
 Add Swiss chard and continue cooking until all greens are softened and tender, about 15 minutes.
 Add salt and habanero sauce, stir well and serve.
 This dish can be served with wholegrain rice or the African traditional staple of Ugali.

-can you order personal narrative paper in one day Tropical Fruit Salad (African style!)
+Tropical Fruit Salad (African style!)